barfs/LP-Works_PMX/README.md

 If the program freezes or glitches in some way to not allow the exit via the input `0`, use ctrl + c to force quit the program.

 Output file names are determined by input file names.
 For example, `file.msg` converted to an Excel file would become a new file titled `file.xlsx`.
-If there is a file that exists with the same name in the working directory, the option to overwrite or cancel the operation will appear.
+If there is a file that exists with the same name in the working directory, the option to overwrite the file or cancel the operation will appear.

 ## 5.)
 LP-Works